 - Non-audition rotations will only be 2 weeks.

-- For PCOM medical students interested in setting up audition rotations, the season will start July 6, 2020.
+-For PCOM medical students interested in setting up audition rotations, the season will start in August.

-- For non-PCOM medical students, the season will open tentatively on July 6, 2020 virtually.
+-For non-PCOM medical students, the season will open tentatively in August.

 As far as what to expect while on your 4 week rotation, you will spend time at: